August 5, 2020

 Healthcare data archives are typically driven by EMR/EHR changes, acquisitions, or physician retirement.
-If your practice is going through any of these transitions, it is a great time to make a healthcare data archive plan.
-Your old system contains valuable data that must be preserved, but it carries maintenance costs and security burdens.
-The best way to maintain access to the data you need to reference and still eliminate maintenance and security concerns is through data migration and archival.
+If your healthcare organization is going through any of these transitions, it’s a great time to make a healthcare data archive plan.
+Your old legacy system contains valuable data that must be preserved, but it carries maintenance costs and security burdens.
+The best way to maintain access to the data you need to reference, while eliminating maintenance and security concerns, is through data migration and archival.

-You may have the option to move some portion of your legacy data to your new system.
-But simply migrating basic data often does not satisfy data retention requirements; the migrated version is often incomplete or not faithful to the original data in other ways.
+If you are migrating to a new system, you may have the option to move a portion of your legacy data to your new system.
+But simply migrating basic data often does not satisfy data retention requirements.
+The migrated version is often incomplete or not faithful to the original data in other ways.
 Additionally, many vendors will only commit to importing a bare subset of data, and almost never agree to import detailed financial records.
 To ensure you have the data you need for ongoing medical record requests and financial records, a thorough data archive is the best choice.

 Your data extraction approach depends on where your data is stored.